Another month, another authors’ Round Robin. And another through-provoking question in our writers’ group…

 What do you define in your writing about your characters and what do you leave to the reader’s intuition?
 Is there anything you never tell about a character?

-Recently I came across this interesting article on Wonkomance about how readers ‘see’ the characters in a book in their imagination.
-It got me thinking about how much – or how little – detail writers need to give about a character’s physical appearance in order for readers to develop an inner picture.
+There’s a LOT to these questions but they got me thinking in particular about how much – or how little – detail writers need to give about a character’s physical appearance in order for readers to develop their own mental picture.

 We all have our own image of Anna Karenina in our minds, so it might surprise you to know that nowhere in the novel did Leo Tolstoy describe her appearance.
 There are a couple of paragraphs in which the young girl Kitty is envious of Anna’s elegance and stylish dress, but elegance and style aren’t just reserved for thin people.
 The only description in the entire (long!) novel is that Anna has ‘plump hands’.
 That’s it.
 And ‘plump’ definitely doesn’t describe Keira Knightley!
-So as readers (and film producers) we’ve assumed that Anna Karenina is a slim, conventional beauty, when in fact Tolstoy probably didn’t have that sort of image in his mind at all.
+So as readers (and film producers) we’ve assumed that Anna Karenina is a slim, conventional beauty, when in fact it seems Tolstoy may not have had that sort of image in his mind at all.

-What do you think?
+What do you think about physical description?
 Do you expect the author to describe everything about the characters’ appearance, or do you prefer to have just the merest details and to form your own picture?
 And do you ever watch films and think the actors look nothing like you imagined them in the book?

 If you have any comments at all I’d love to hear from you!